richgel999/uap_resources/README.md

 ### 1988 "UFO Cover-Up?: Live!"

-A sigficant two hour live special from Washington DC in 1988.
+A significant two hour live special from Washington DC in 1988.
 Had a live studio audience in [Gulf Breeze, FL](https://www.youtube.com/watch?v=pJzLKIqp-3w), a hotspot.
 Included some classified information (for '88) in the White House organization chart shown at 1:08:23.
 This special seemed to be trying to suppress a panic.
-[Cash-Landrum](https://en.wikipedia.org/wiki/Cash%E2%80%93Landrum_incident) witnesses were interviewed.
-It had a live telephone survey, asking the audience of Congressional Hearings should take place (the audience voted yes).
+The [Cash-Landrum](https://en.wikipedia.org/wiki/Cash%E2%80%93Landrum_incident) witnesses were interviewed.
+It had a live telephone survey, asking the audience if Congressional Hearings should take place (the audience voted yes).

 "The existence of the Parapsychology Research Unit, and in particular the DIA management of the "weird" division of the Intelligence Community, was still classified as SECRET/NOFORN/WNINTEL according to a FOIA CIA-released STAR GATE review of government parapsychology research dated May 10, 1995."